cmu-sei/crucible/docs/player/index.md

 **VM Usage Logging (View Admin Only)**

 The VM Usage Logging function is a administrative feature that when configured, will record the user activity of when a user interacts with a VM.
-The configuration must be setup by and administrator to records the specific teams in the view over a specific time period.
+The configuration must be setup by an administrator to records the specific teams in the view over a specific time period.

 ![vm-app-9](../assets/img/vm-app-9.png)